 About the quantity.
 I usually make a triple batch and refrigerate the rest.
 It keeps for months.

-2) If you have read my article on the science of marinades, you know that they do not penetrate very far.
-So we have two strategies here to get around the problem.
-We're going to pound these breasts to make them flatter.
-This way there is more surfacee area exposed to the flavorful juice, and the penetration depth is a greater portion of the total meat.
+1) We're going to pound these breasts to make them flatter.
+This way there is more surface area exposed to the flavorful juice, and the penetration depth is a greater portion of the total meat.
 Then we're going to dry brine the meat by salting it about 4 hours before cooking.
 This gives the salt a chance to penetrate.

 3) For grilling.
 Grill over indirect heat to keep the sugar from burning.
 Shoot for about 325°F in the indirect zone.
 It will take about 45 minutes depending on how thick they are and how hot your grill is, and you should use a meat thermometer to get it off at optimum safe temp, 165°F.